Best Things To Do In Austin For Music Lovers

 Out here, sound fills more than just concert halls.
 Places such as Waterloo Records pull in folks hunting old-school records, homegrown talent, or something you won’t find anywhere else.

-Mornings might be busier, so aim for later hours Tuesday through Friday if you prefer space.
+Best Time To Visit: Mornings might be busier, so aim for later hours Tuesday through Friday if you prefer space.
 Quiet stretches out when most have moved on to lunch.

 Austin Hidden Gems and Local Experiences